mdbudd/bp-flask/README.md

 ## Python

+Prep by copying `/python/flask/envfile.example.ini` to `/python/flask/envfile.ini` and configure accordingly.
+Base config will run.

 To build the main python image and keep the container running by hosting a Flask API, run the following...
 ```
 make compose